laminas/laminas-http/doc/book/zend.http.client.advanced.md

 You can upload files through *HTTP* using the setFileUpload method.
 This method takes a file name as the first parameter, a form name as the second parameter, and data as a third optional parameter.
-If the third data parameter is `NULL`, the first file name parameter is considered to be a real file on disk, and `Zend\Http\Client` will try to read this file and upload it.
+If the third data parameter is `NULL`, the first file name parameter is considered to be a real file on disk, and `Laminas\Http\Client` will try to read this file and upload it.
 If the data parameter is not `NULL`, the first file name parameter will be sent as the file name, but no actual file needs to exist on the disk.
 The second form name parameter is always required, and is equivalent to the "name" attribute of an `<input>` tag, if the file was to be uploaded through an *HTML* form.
 A fourth optional parameter provides the file's content-type.
-If not specified, and `Zend\Http\Client` reads the file from the disk, the `mime_content_type` function will be used to guess the file's content type, if it is available.
+If not specified, and `Laminas\Http\Client` reads the file from the disk, the `mime_content_type` function will be used to guess the file's content type, if it is available.
 In any case, the default MIME type will be application/octet-stream.